A conjectural extension of the Kazhdan-Lusztig equivalence: Quantum algebras

 \section{Quantum algebras}

-This section is devoted to the review of the basic setting in which quantum groups are constructed.
-It can be summarized as follows: we start with the quantum torus, take a Hopf algebra $A$ in the corresponding braided monoidal category, and then take the (relative) Drinfeld center of the category of the category of $A$-modules.
+This section is devoted to a review of the basic setting in which quantum groups are constructed.
+It can be summarized as follows: we start with the quantum torus, take a Hopf algebra $A$ in the corresponding braided monoidal category, and then take the (relative) Drinfeld center of the category of $A$-modules.

 \ssec{The quantum torus}